porchlogic/porchLogic/README.md

 ## about
-porchLogic will launch as an MIT-licensed repo, so that it can grow as a visual language and interface.
-These will be the repos:
+This repo will go public as soon as the three products below are ready, so that it can grow as a visual language and interface.

 ### porchlogic.com
-interactive public terminal (limited features)
+interactive public terminal (limited features, can browse public maps attached to main branch)

 ### porchLogic Chrome extension
-enhanced in-browser navigator for the network
+enhanced in-browser navigator for the network.
+Works with user accounts.

 ### Win + Mac + Linux desktop app
-full-featured personal web navigator
+full-featured personal web navigator.
+Works with user accounts.

 porchLogic is using SourceCred to analyze the graph of contributions to this project: